LLM Watermark Evasion via Bias Inversion: Method

-\end{theorem} Theorem 2 shows that if the average probability of sampling a green token stays at least $\delta$ below the detector threshold $p_\tau$, then the detection probability decays exponentially in $\delta$.
-In other words, even a small reduction in the green-token probability, when achieved on average over the sequence, is sufficient to make the text statistically undetectable and drive the overall detection probability toward zero.
-Proofs of Theorems~\ref{thm:equivalence} and~\ref{thm:evasion} are provided in Appendix~\ref{appendix:theory:proof}.
+Theorem~\ref{thm:evasion} shows that if a rewiter can keep the \emph{average conditional} probability of sampling a green token at least $\delta$ below the detector threshold $p_\tau$ across the sequence, then the detection probability decays exponentially in $\delta^2$.
+Thus, even a small per-step suppression of sampling the green-token probability, when achieved on average across the sequence, is sufficient to drive the overall detection probability toward zero.
+Proofs of Lemma~\ref{thm:equivalence} and Theorem~\ref{thm:evasion} are provided in Appendix~\ref{appendix:theory:proof}.

 \textbf{Application to KGW watermarking.} For KGW \citep{kirchenbauer2023watermark}, the one-proportion $z$-statistic is $Z(y;W_k)=\bigl(\hat p(y;W_k)-p_0\bigr)\big/\sqrt{p_0(1-p_0)/N}$, where $p_0$ is the predefined green-token ratio and $N$ is the total number of generated tokens.
 Since $h(p)=\bigl(p-p_0\bigr)\big/\sqrt{p_0(1-p_0)/N}$ is nondecreasing, the threshold corresponds to $p_\tau = p_0 + \tau\sqrt{p_0(1-p_0)/N}$.
 For default setups $p_0=0.5$, $\tau=4$, and $N=230$, we obtain $p_\tau \approx 0.632$.
 If the attack keeps $\frac{1}{N}\mathbb{E}\!\left[\mathbf{1}\{\tilde{y}^{(n)} \in \mathcal{G}(W_k)\}\mid \tilde y^{0:n-1}\right] \le 0.632 - \delta$, then by Theorem~2 the detection probability satisfies $\Pr[D(\tilde y,W_k)=1] \le \exp(-N\delta^2/2)$; e.g., $\delta=0.1 \Rightarrow e^{-1.15} \approx 0.316$, $\delta=0.2 \Rightarrow e^{-4.6} \approx 0.010$.